stacksjs/stacks/README.md

 [![npm downloads][npm-downloads-src]][npm-downloads-href]
 <!-- [![Codecov][codecov-src]][codecov-href] -->

-_For internal usage only until the beta is released by the end of ~November._
+_Pre-release until the public beta is released in ~December._

 The goal of the Stacks framework is to _help you_ create & maintain frontends, backends, and clouds—without having to worry about the boilerplate.
 It may be any of the following topics of

-- Web & desktop app UIs
+- Application UIs (Web & Desktop)
 - Serverless & traditional APIs
+- Cloud infrastructure maintenance
 - Framework-agnostic component & function libraries
 - Deployment & Release Manager
 - Interactive CLIs
-- Infrastructure maintenance
 - SaaS development

 ... where Stacks helps you every step along the way.